font/k8s-example-apps/pacman-nodejs-app/docs/kubernetes-cluster-gke-federation.md

 #### Configure gcloud to use client certificate

-To avoid issues with RBAC permissions, configure gcloud to use client certificates:
+To avoid issues with RBAC permissions, configure gcloud to use client certificates using one of the options below

 ```
 gcloud config set container/use_client_certificate True